3D Open-Vocabulary Panoptic Segmentation with 2D-3D Vision-Language Distillation: Method

-Similar to previous methods, our method uses the cosine similarity between predicted class embeddings and class text CLIP embeddings to produce per-class similarity scores.
+\xhdr{Object-level distillation loss.} Similar to previous methods~\cite{xu2023open,yu2023fcclip}, our method uses the cosine similarity between predicted class embeddings and class text CLIP embeddings to produce classification scores.
 However, the classification loss applied to ~\cref{eq:sq} only enforces similarity to known classes.
 In this work, we make the assumption that the frozen CLIP features are discriminative with respect to open-vocabulary classes and have good out-of-distribution generalization.
-With this in mind, we propose an additional training loss which forces our predicted object-level class embeddings to be similar to the CLIP embeddings within their corresponding masks after matching.
-Similar to~\cite{yu2023fcclip}, we utilize voxel vision CLIP features to get a meaningful embedding for each query $q$ by mask pooling the Vision CLIP features:
+We propose an additional training loss which forces our predicted object-level class embeddings to be similar to the CLIP embeddings within their corresponding masks after matching.
+Similar to~\cite{yu2023fcclip}, we utilize voxel vision CLIP features to get an embedding for each query $q$ by mask pooling Vision CLIP features:

 where $M_q$ is the set of points $p$ belonging to the mask for query $q$.
 Our object-level distillation loss is then defined as:

 where $Q_{matched}$ is the set of queries matched with ground truth objects during training, $v$ is the set of predicted class embeddings, and $w$ is the set of mask-pooled CLIP embeddings.
 This loss forces the model to directly distill object-level camera CLIP features and improves model performance for novel \textit{things} classes.
 We also experimented with applying $L_{O}$ to all predicted masks, but we found that this reduced model performance, likely due to the presence of masks that do not correspond to any objects in the scene.